Parenthood is a never ending rollercoaster of emotions. Even more so when something unexpected happens.

 Those early days with our premature baby

 I'm not going to lie, it was tough whilst our son was in hospital.
-Lots of tests, different drs and different opinions as to what was best.
+Lots of tests, different doctors and different opinions as to what was best.

 A small tip for anyone having to travel daily to a London hospital.
 It was costing us a fortune to pay for parking daily and that's if we could manage to get a space.
 So we paid for a months parking permit. which worked out much cheaper and meant we could park on the streets around the hospital.